 For a day trader, Change From Open is more important than Change (which is the change from the prior closing price) because day traders don’t hold positions overnight.
 We only care about how much a stock is moving today; we don’t care about how far it is from yesterday’s close.
 The price could gap 10% between yesterday’s close and today’s open, but unless that stock is moving big after the open, there is no money to be made there.
 We are looking for movement NOW, not overnight.

-Here’s another example, from another day, taken just before noon EST. Notice how I have increased the current volume to over 500K (in this case, every stock on the list has volume well over 1 million shares).
+Here’s another example, from another day, taken just before noon EST. Notice how I have increased the current volume to over 500K because it is later in the day (in this case, every stock on the list has volume over 1 million shares).

 The example shows many stocks that have moved more than 5% after the open.